Jorenzo/GW2Nexus-FlipMeister/README.md

 ## Planned Features
 - Track items from your characters inventories or (guild)bank.
-- Watch, watch your favorite items on the trading post and aid in making calculated decisions.
+- Item Watch, watch your favorite items on the trading post and aid in making calculated decisions.

 ![Preview](./preview.png)

-_items and values are fictional_
+_Items and values are fictional_